 - Compatible checking account that is supported by the app, about 3 months history, income deposits of $750 per month or more, and a positive bank account balance.

 Do you run a credit check?

 Yes, we may run a credit check to protect us against fraud and improve our lending decisions.
 This allows us to continue to grow and expand to lend out more money to customers like you.
 This does not affect your credit score.
 We trust you and we want you to trust us!
 Our goal is to help improve your financial health.
-Once approved, we will report to the credit bureaus: Experian, Transunion, and Equifax with the goal of helping increase your credit score.
+Once approved, we will report to credit bureaus with the goal of helping increase your credit score.